VT-CRO/SEC-CRO-JETSON/src/crobot_description/README.md

 # crobot_description

 This package contains the URDF files for the crobot.
+Also includes a mesh and URDF of the game field in `models/meshes`.
+All external models used should be placed in this folder.

+## Configuration

+- `config/` contains useful rviz views for viewing the robot and simulated sensor data.
+- `worlds/` contains premade environments to simulate in gazebo

 ## Launch Files
-- `view_robot.launch.py` - Launches RVIZ2 and joint state publisher to view the robot URDF.
+- `rsp.launch.py` - Launches robot state publisher to broadcast the robot description (to be used by Gazebo or to visualize in RVIZ)